 Dr. Kelli Hanno

-Dr. Kelli Gaughan grew up on a small, tie-stall dairy farm in Cherry Valley, NY.
+Dr. Kelli Hanno grew up on a small, tie-stall dairy farm in Cherry Valley, NY.
 In her few, short years "off the farm," she received her undergraduate degree in Geology from Oberlin College (Oberlin, Ohio) and traveled throughout the continental United States and overseas.
 She then accepted her dairy destiny and attended Cornell's School of Veterinary Medicine.
 Kelli joined CVC shortly after graduation in 2009 and has focused on dairy practice almost exclusively since that time.